-See Related: Best Golf Bachelor Party Destinations to Visit
+See Related: Golf Bachelor Party Destinations Ideas

 7. Commune with nature at the Thousand Palms Oasis

-Location: 29200 Thousand Palms Canyon Rd, Thousand Palms
+Address: 29200 Thousand Palms Canyon Rd, Thousand Palms, CA 92276, United States

-Thanks to its variety of palms, watering holes, and trees, the Thousand Palms Oasis Preserve is a wonderful area for viewing birds and other types of wildlife.
-Palm oases have sprouted out across the Preserve in spots where water has collected on the surface, forming marshy areas and tiny ponds.
+Thanks to its variety of palms, watering holes, and trees, the Thousand Palms Oasis Preserve is a wonderful area for wildlife viewing, home to over 183 species of birds and other animals, including the endangered Coachella Valley fringe-toed lizard.

 8. Gawk over art at The Palm Springs Art Museum

-Location: 101 N Museum Dr, Palm Springs
+Address: 101 N Museum Dr, Palm Springs, CA 92262, United States